jeromeetienne/githubAPI.js/NOTES.md

 # Process
 * make a new server, with html pages to test feature
-    - Those will be examples when porting to threex.gameeditor
+    - Those will be examples when porting to space3
 * make the same functions as current server in a new server
     - /api/forkRepository(sourceRepo)
     - /api/createOrUpdateFile